souldanger/jekyll-pwa-workbox/README.md

 };
 ```

-OR use any of these files to stat the service worker registration:
+OR use any of these files to start the service worker registration:
 - [pwa-1.0.js](./pwa-1.0.js)
 - [pwa-1.0.min.js](./pwa-1.0.min.js)